Business has been on my mind a lot lately — mostly because there’s a lot of noise and misinformation on the interwebs right now.

 I genuinely love what I do.
 I have a deep-rooted passion for helping people.
 I’ve always been this way.
 I used to tutor my 6th-grade classmates on our math homework because I couldn’t stand the thought that someone might not understand it.

 I have a lot of visitors who will never buy anything from me, and I think that’s awesome.
-While I definitely want everyone to go through my Clean Up Your Diet™ Program or join my Partner Program, knowing that some people just stop by my site for some healthy inspiration truly makes what I do worthwhile.
+While I definitely want everyone to go through my Health Habit Inner Circle, knowing that some people just stop by my site for some healthy inspiration truly makes what I do worthwhile.

 I now spend more than half of my working time mentoring my Partners to help them grow their own online empires.
 I can’t think of anything more soul-nourishing than helping other people build dreams and achieve goals.
 We have created a high-spirited, crazy-supportive community that makes me giddy to get up and work each morning.

 It’s different for everyone.
-I don’t by any means believe that everyone’s ideal career is or should be just like mine, and I challenge you to find your own.
+I don’t by any means believe that everyone’s ideal career is or should be just like mine, and I encourage you to find your own.

 Instead of prescribing what I think you should do, I help you find what works for you.